 The exceptions to the rule: when SCA isn’t used

 Strong customer authentication is not used in all cases, and there are exceptions.
-To reduce the number of abandoned transactions, retailers can make things easier for their customers.
+Retailers can make things easier for their customers to reduce the number of abandoned transactions.
 SCA is not generally required for online payments of less than EUR 30.
 In some cases, there is also a ‘but’: if the customer makes five or more payments of less than EUR 30 each in succession or if the total of multiple smaller transactions exceeds EUR 100, authentication is required.

 For recurring payments such as standing orders, the customer must only complete SCA for the first payment that they initiate.
 However, if the amount of the recurring payment changes, the strong customer authentication process must be completed again.